iVis-at-Bilkent/syblars/README.md

 ![A screenshot from the sample Heroku deployment of SyBLaRS](img/syblars-ss.png)

-Main use cases of SyBLaRS include:
+Main capabilities of SyBLaRS include:
-- creating an image of the provided map, which already has layout information,
+- creating an image of the provided map, which already has layout information, with an option to highlight a specific query result
 - laying out the provided map in specified layout style (among many available ones) and returning the map with layout information, and
-- both laying out the provided map in specified layout style and creating an image of it (and returning both the map with layout information and the image).
+- both laying out the provided map in specified layout style and creating an image of it again with an option to highlight a specific query result (and returning both the map with layout information and the image).

+Backed by these capabilities, SyBLaRS can be used:
+- to produce images from a dataset with large amount of graphs (e.g. BioModels) in an automated way
+- as the layout service of a network visualization tool, and
+- to generate image of an SBGN/SBML model for a publication (e.g. journal/conference article).

 SyBLaRS is distributed under the [MIT License](https://github.com/iVis-at-Bilkent/syblars/blob/main/LICENSE).
 Here is a sample server deployment along with a simple client-side demo: